seocloudbucket/velaonebayshore/README.md

             <div class="highlight-box">
                 <h4>Investors Can Benefit Too</h4>
                 <p>High rental prices also create attractive opportunities for property investors.
-By acquiring units in prime developments such as <a href="https://velaonebayshore.com.sg/" target="_blank">Vela One Condo</a>, investors can earn consistent rental income while capitalizing on long-term property appreciation trends.
+By acquiring units in prime developments such as Vela One Condo, investors can earn consistent rental income while capitalizing on long-term property appreciation trends.
 Professional property management ensures tenants are satisfied and rental yields remain strong.</p>
             </div>

             <h3>Conclusion</h3>
             <p>Rental prices in Singapore remain elevated due to a combination of limited land, strong expatriate demand, government policies, and the appeal of luxury condominiums.
-Developments like <a href="https://velaonebayshore.com.sg/" target="_blank">Vela One Condo</a> exemplify why tenants are willing to pay premium rents for prime locations, quality amenities, and convenience.
+Developments like Vela One Condo exemplify why tenants are willing to pay premium rents for prime locations, quality amenities, and convenience.
 Understanding these dynamics helps tenants make informed decisions and investors identify profitable opportunities in Singapore's competitive property market.</p>

             <p>By staying informed about market trends, government regulations, and strategic investment locations, both tenants and property investors can navigate the high rental market effectively.
 Singapore's real estate sector continues to be a dynamic environment, offering opportunities for those willing to adapt and invest wisely.</p>
         </div>